Omar Aziz (anarchist)

 Omar Aziz (18 February 1949 – 16 February 2013), also known by the nom de guerre or kunya Abu Kamel, was a Syrian anarchist, intellectual, and revolutionary.
 He is known for his role in working with the Local Coordination Committees during the early stages of the Syrian Civil War and for his writings advocating horizontal organization.

 Life

 Omar Aziz was born to a well-off family in Damascus in 1949.
 He studied economics at Grenoble University and later worked in the information technology sector in Saudi Arabia and the United States.
 He was married and had three children.
+Prior to 2011, he had published articles in Arabic language newspapers such as Al-Safir under the pseudonym "Kamal Jum'a".